Mental and behavioral health EHR buyers' guide

 We’ll start with the basics:

-- Your EHR should meet all compliance requirements.
+- Your behavioral health EHR should meet all compliance requirements.
 Ideally, you’ll want to be Meaningful Use certified to at least level two, and it goes without saying that HIPAA compliance is a must-have

 - An e-prescribing module allows you to keep on top of patient prescriptions and reduce unnecessary paperwork.
 It’ll need to be equipped to deal with controlled substance prescriptions too